PicassoHouessou/iot/README.md

 # IoT Module Monitoring System

+*Read this in other languages: [Français](README.fr.md).*

 This project is an IoT module monitoring system developed with Symfony.
-It allows you to track the operating status of modules, the measured values, and display this information visually.
+It allows you to track the operating status of modules, view the measured values, and display this information visually.

 ## Features

 - **Creation of IoT Modules**: Add new modules via a form.
-- **Module Monitoring**: View the current operating status, uptime, number of data sent, and measured values.
+- **Module Monitoring**: View the current operating status, uptime, number of data points sent, and measured values.
 - **Tracking Graphs**: Track the evolution of measured values using graphs.
 - **Notifications**: Receive visual notifications in case of module malfunctions.
 - **Module Simulation**: Automatically simulate the states and values of modules with a Symfony command.